Gabzu00/Assignement-2-TDD/README.md

 You can run the unittests like this.
 The testfiles are stored in the `test/` directory.

+`Notice: The tests can take a while to do so be patient.`

 ```
 # Run unttests without coverage
 make unittest